 Birds and Conifers

 Coniferous trees are critical for many northern birds because their seed crops are essential food sources.
 If seed crops are poor, many of these birds become irruptive or nomadic and shift their ranges during winter in search of more abundant foods, shifts that can be dangerous if the birds do not locate suitable resources.
-Bird species that rely on conifers often have specialized adaptations to feed on the seeds, such as extra thick bills or hooked bills that can pry into cones.
+Birds that rely on conifers often have specialized adaptations to feed on the seeds, such as extra thick bills to crack seeds or hooked bills that can pry into cones.
 They are also generally adept climbers or agile to cling to or dangle from cones as they feed, ensuring they can reach every seed.
-Birds adapted to feed on coniferous trees include the pine grosbeak, evening grosbeak, pine siskin and different crossbill species, such as the red crossbill.
+Birds adapted to feed on coniferous trees include the pine grosbeak, evening grosbeak, pine siskin, and different crossbill species, such as the red crossbill.

-A common misconception and misnomer with coniferous trees is assuming that all evergreens are coniferous, and that only conifers are evergreen trees.
-In fact, many evergreen trees and shrubs - plants that keep their foliage year-round - are not conifers at all.
-Palm trees, hollies, palmettos, magnolias and rhododendrons are all examples of non-coniferous evergreens.
+A common misconception and misnomer with coniferous trees are assuming that all evergreens are coniferous and that only conifers are evergreen trees.
+In fact, evergreen plants that keep their foliage year-round are not always conifers.
+Palm trees, hollies, palmettos, magnolias, and rhododendrons are all examples of non-coniferous evergreens.
 Like conifers, however, these evergreen trees are essential for birds and provide critical habitat.
-Non-coniferous evergreens are generally more tropical and evergreen rainforests and jungles are the tropical counterpart to boreal forests filled with conifers.
+Tropical evergreen rainforests and jungles are the southern counterparts to northern boreal forests filled with conifers.

-When choosing conifers for a bird-friendly backyard, it is best to opt for plants native to the region that will thrive in the local climate.
-Also take note of the mature size of coniferous trees - many of which can grow to have very broad bases - in order to plant them in the best possible position so they do not become cramped or overcrowded, which can stunt their growth.
-For suburban backyards, many dwarf varieties are favored, and will be just as useful for birds.
-Popular options for bird-friendly landscaping with conifers include...
+When choosing conifers for a bird-friendly yard, it is best to opt for plants native to the region that will thrive in the local climate.
+Also take note of the mature size of coniferous trees, many of which can grow to have very broad bases, in order to plant them in the best possible position.
+If these plants become cramped or overcrowded, their growth can be stunted and they will not produce good crops of the cones and seeds birds require.
+For suburban yards, many dwarf varieties are favored and will be just as useful for birds as larger specimens.
+Popular options for bird-friendly landscaping with conifers include:

 - Using several trees or shrubs to create a thicket-like grouping